 But I was looking back on all my posts, and I realized that I only tell you all about the f**kboys I go out with.
 I don’t share the good stories, and I don’t want folks out here thinking Chelsea gets no luck with the fellas.
 Every once in a while I land on a four leaf clover, and I go on a good date.

-Sophomore year at the prime of my Tinder Swiping days, I was casually swiping through the hombres.
+Sophomore year at the prime of my Tinder swiping days, I was casually swiping through the hombres out of complete boredom.
 I’m not particularly picky when it comes down to looks.
 I’m more about personality.
 But that’s not something you can infer from swiping left and right so I get a little picky on the actual presentation of the profiles I swipe.
 (If you haven’t seen my rules to finding love via dating apps, click here.)
 I loathe mirror selfies, gym photos, shirtless pics. etc. etc.

 I came across this guy who had a picture of him lying in a ball pit.
 And it wasn’t him just jumping in the ball pit.
 It was a zoomed in image of his face lying in a pit of colorful balls.
 Weird.
 He had a picture of Guy Fieri.
 Weird.
 And he had a black and white picture of himself in a Hawaiian style t-shirt.
 Not weird.
 But he looked like Tim the Tool Man Taylor.
 Weird.

 I have no idea what was going through my mind, but I think ya girl might have been desperate.
-(My university has been lacking in fine socially conscious men since the beginning of its existence).
+(My university had been lacking in fine socially conscious men since the beginning of its existence).
 So I swiped him right, and we instantly matched.
-I didn’t think we would match because he was a white guy, and I figured he wasn’t checking for black women, but he “ain’t got no type.”
-He just likes “bad b*****s”.
+I didn’t think we would match because he was a white guy, and I figured he wasn’t checking for black women, but to my surprise he did.
 We matched and he sent me a message.

 This kid was weird right off the bat.
 He texted me in this weird short hand.
 Instead of saying “that” he would say “dat” or instead of “very” he would just right “v”.
 I thought, “Damn.
 This kid thinks, he black or something.”
 Turns out he’s just very to the point in his messages.